PPC Marketing – Learn The Basics!

 Today’s date is the default start date and so ensure you change this to an appropriate date and also set an end date so that you don’t go over your budget.

-Before you are asked to write your ad you will be given the option of setting ad extensions.
-These are free additional links and supplementary information about your business which can make a big difference to the effectiveness of your ads.
+Before you write your ad you will be given the option of setting ad extensions.
+These are free additional links and supplementary information about your business.
+It can make a big difference to the effectiveness of your ads.
 This is because ad extensions increase the size of your ad and make them more prominent on the search engine results page (SERPS).
 This will often increase the click-through rate of your ads.

 Sitelink extensions are additional links which enable deep linking to your site.
 These should be relevant to the search term and are available on both Google and Bing advertising platforms.
 Here is an example for an “investment property” query which has four sitelinks at the bottom of the ad (i.e. all shown in blue).

 However, sitelinks can also include descriptions to make the extensions more prominent.
 This is another example from an “investment property” search.

 Callout extensions promote unique or popular aspects of your offer, such as free shipping or 24/7 service.
 You can create between 2 to 6 callouts and are shown in a number of formats depending upon the device.
 On computers callouts are separated by dots and listed on a single line, callouts on mobile devices wrap in paragraph form.